 The internship program consists of 160 hours of on-thejob learning.
 To prepare for the internship, students should contact the Career Services Center, which maintains information on firms offering internships.
 The Center can assist students in arranging their internship.

-If a sufficient number of internships are not available, a student may petition the college to take a substitute course.
-The substitute course must be an applicationoriented course in the student's major and is subject to program office approval.
+If a sufficient number of internships are not available, a student may take an internship substitute course.
+The substitute course must be an application-oriented course in the student's major and is subject to program office approval.